Aknotofknots/Webbapplikationsutveckling-slutprojekt/README.md

 4. jQuery

 5. Ajax

-6. Bootstrap
+6. JSON

-7.JSON
+7. Bootstrap 3

 ****
 ## Purpose and funcionality of the finished product